 The statistics it generates are incredibly useful to monitor when your pages are slow, and when you track them over time you get some really interesting patterns that can help you optimize how your site is running.

-- Pingdom provides easy and affordable online experience monitoring, capturing various insights about your site’s availability and performance, so you can take action on potential weak spots.
+- Pingdom provides easy and affordable online experience monitoring, capturing various insights about your site’s availability, performance, and page loading time, so you can take action on potential weak spots.

 - WebPageTest allows you to run a free website speed test from around the world across multiple browsers at connection speeds that are typical of your user base.